 INSIGHT offers employees and their household dependents three counseling sessions every six months with a licensed professional to assist with work/life concerns.
 Employees are also entitled to a free 30-minute legal and financial consultation.
 All services are private and confidential.

 These are private, clean and safe areas for the purpose of expressing breast milk and/or breastfeeding.
 The space will be in close proximity to the nursing mother’s work area, generally not more than a 5 to 7 minute walk.
+Find more information on the Human Resources website and the CARE office website.

 The Office of the Ombuds is designed to serve as a safe, alternative channel for confidential, neutral and informal dispute resolution services.
 Faculty, lecturers, postdoctoral scholars, staff, students and anyone else with a campus-related concern may use the Office of the Ombuds to discuss workplace issues, interpersonal conflicts, academic concerns, bureaucratic slow-downs and other problems.
 Ombuds services are always voluntary and reports do not constitute a formal notice to the university.